skhcjh231/blog-post/content/docs/spring24/14_/_index.md

 </p>
 where {{< katex >}}M{{< /katex >}} denotes the number of timestep embedding modules and {{< katex >}}\lambda{{< /katex >}} is a hyperparmater coefficient to balance loss temrs.

 Since computation of transformation matrix {{< katex >}}E_i{{< /katex >}} is expensive, it is computed with the first batch of input and fixed during entire traning.
-As shown in the figure below, LRM stabilize training process, accelerating convergence.
+As shown in the figure below, LRM stabilizes training process, accelerating convergence.
 <p align="center">
   <img src="./lrm.png" alt="." width="500" height="300" >
 </p>